 - One to 3 cupped handfuls of complex carbohydrates

 - at least one fist of veggies (as much as you want, really)

-Read on for what each of these mean and how to estimate amounts.
+Read on for what each of these means and how to estimate amounts.
 For TLDR, here is the formula as an explanatory graphic: